Borough Hall/Court Street station: Station layout

+The complex is composed of three stations that are all connected within a single fare control area.
+The IRT Eastern Parkway Line station has two tracks and two side platforms and runs east–west under Joralemon Street.
+The IRT Broadway–Seventh Avenue Line station has two tracks and two side platforms that are stacked above each other, and it runs roughly northwest to southeast under Cadman Plaza and Borough Hall.
+The BMT Fourth Avenue Line station has two tracks and one island platform running east–west under Montague Street.
+Both Broadway–Seventh Avenue Line platforms are fully accessible under the Americans with Disabilities Act of 1990 (ADA).
+The northbound Eastern Parkway Line platform is ADA-accessible via the passageway connecting with the northbound Broadway–Seventh Avenue Line platform.
+However, the southbound Eastern Parkway Line platform and the Fourth Avenue Line platform are not ADA-accessible.
+Accessibility for the southbound Eastern Parkway Line platform was proposed in February 2019 as part of the MTA's "Fast Forward" program.

-There are three overpasses of the IRT Eastern Parkway Line platforms at the mezzanine level above the center of that station.
+At the mezzanine level are three overpasses above the center of the Eastern Parkway Line platforms.
 The outer two overpasses have two fare control areas, one each on the north and south sides.
-The middle overpass is apassageway connecting the unpaid areas on the north and south sides, and has no access to the platforms.
+The middle overpass is a passageway connecting the unpaid areas on the north and south sides, and has no access to the platforms.
 The central mezzanine has two bronze plaques commemorating the subway's arrival in Brooklyn: a plaque to the PSC on the west and a plaque celebrating the station's opening on the east.
+These plaques, measuring 6 by 2 ft, were designed by Partridge and originally placed on the southbound platform.
 The plaques are installed within mosaic tablets with swag and floral designs.
-A fourth overpass is at the extreme west end of the IRT Eastern Parkway Line platforms.
+A fourth overpass is at the extreme west end of the Eastern Parkway Line platforms.
+The eastern end of the northbound Eastern Parkway Line platform has a passageway leading to the southern end of the northbound Broadway–Seventh Avenue Line platform.

-The center of the northbound Eastern Parkway Line platform has a passageway leading to the southern end of the northbound IRT Broadway–Seventh Avenue Line platform.
-At the northern end of the IRT Broadway–Seventh Avenue Line platform, there is another mezzanine above the upper platform level.
-This leads to the BMT platform and two public restrooms inside fare control.
-Two escalators and two staircases from this passageway go down to a landing above the eastern part of the platform.
+At the northern end of the Broadway–Seventh Avenue Line station is another mezzanine above the upper platform level, leading to exits on Court Street as well as to the Fourth Avenue Line platform.
+An escalator leads from the lower platform level to the mezzanine.
+The unpaid areas are on the southeastern side of this mezzanine.

-The BMT Fourth Avenue Line platform has another exit at its extreme western end.
-From a landing above the platform, two elevators and a staircase go up to the western BMT mezzanine.
+The Fourth Avenue Line platform is the deepest in the complex, under both sets of IRT platforms.
+Two stairs rise from the eastern end of the Fourth Avenue Line station to an intermediate mezzanine, where escalators and stairs lead to a mezzanine above the Broadway–Seventh Avenue Line platforms.
+There is another exit at the extreme western end.
+A stair rises to a landing above the platform, where two elevators go up to the western BMT mezzanine.
 The mezzanine has a part-time turnstile bank and customer assistance booth.
 Full height turnstiles provide entrance/exit from the mezzanine at all times.

-Both Broadway–Seventh Avenue Line platforms are fully accessible under the Americans with Disabilities Act of 1990 (ADA).
-The northbound Eastern Parkway Line platform is ADA-accessible via the passageway connecting with the northbound Broadway–Seventh Avenue Line platform.
-However, the southbound Eastern Parkway Line platform and the Fourth Avenue Line platform are not accessible.
-Accessibility for the southbound Eastern Parkway Line platform was proposed in February 2019 as part of the MTA's "Fast Forward" program.